Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 A student may be excused from attending classes or other activities, including examinations, for an observance of an approved religious holy day, including travel for that purpose.

-1. The student should review KHSC-KansasCOM’s list of approved religious holidays in advance of making an excused absence request.
+1. The student should review KHSU-KansasCOM’s list of approved religious holidays in advance of making an excused absence request.

 2. If the holiday is an approved holiday, the student should then notify the Office of Assessment, as early in the academic year as possible, of their need to have an excused absence for said holiday.